SunnyBe/VeView/README.md

 *   **Effortless Integration**: Add voice review functionality to your app in minutes.
 *   **AI-Powered Transcription**: Converts spoken reviews into text using state-of-the-art AI.
+*   **Customizable Analysis**: Define your own data structure for the analysis response, giving you full control over the data you receive.
 *   **Modern Architecture**: Built with Kotlin, Coroutines, and Flow for a reactive, non-blocking, and thread-safe solution.
 *   **Robust State Management**: Observe the entire voice review lifecycle through a `StateFlow`, making UI updates a breeze.
 *   **Lifecycle Aware**: Seamlessly integrates with Android's lifecycle components (`ViewModel`, `Activity`, `Fragment`) to handle configuration changes gracefully.